A few weeks ago, I had an alarming revelation: I'm a crappy listener.

 The Mutual Benefit of Active Listening

 That’s why active listening is good for both parties in a conversation.
-It benefits the person speaking by helping to insure that she’s actually being heard.
-But it also benefits the listener -- learning to put distractions and preemptive judgments (well-intended or not) aside will not only prevent you from missing important details, but also, can help teach you how to tune out unnecessary interruptions while focusing on other important tasks.
+It benefits the person speaking by helping to ensure that she’s actually being heard.
+But it also benefits the listener -- learning to put distractions and preemptive judgments (well-intended or not) aside will not only prevent you from missing important details, but it will also help teach you how to tune out unnecessary interruptions while focusing on other important tasks.

 Practicing the incorporation of these phrases into conversations is a great way to get started.
 When someone is speaking to you, keep these in mind -- if you feel your attention start to drift, or a notification appears on your phone, or you begin thinking ahead, come back to your mental inventory of these phrases to demonstrate and execute active listening.

 Sometimes, it seems like life is one long game of "Telephone."
 Even if we interpreted something one way, the person who said it may have meant it completely differently.

 That’s why it’s important to make sure you’re getting the full story from the person you’re listening to, and understanding it correctly.
 By asking for clarification, you’re not only encouraging more details from someone who might be timid about bringing something up, but also, you’re making sure you actually heard a statement as it was intended.